This 16 day tour, starts and ends in Dubrovnik, Croatia, and also visits Albania, Bosnia and Herzegovina, Greece, Macedonia, Montenegro and Serbia.

-At 13:00, head out on a guided walk along the city walls, enjoying views of the Adriatic Sea.
+We drive along beautiful southern coast of Croatia to Dubrovnik, another UNESCO World Heritage site and a city legendary for its well-preserved stone walls, and is often referred to as the 'Pearl of the Adriatic'.
+On arrival, head out on a guided walk along the city walls, enjoying views of the Adriatic Sea.
 You'll also visit Big Onofrio's Fountain, built by the European architect Onofrio della Cava in the 15th century to supply water to the city, the 13th century Franciscan monastery and the Sponza and Rector's Palaces.
-At the end of your journey, perhaps you'd prefer to simply unwind on a beach.

 This morning, we drive to Ohrid, this UNESCO world heritage site is known as the 'Macedonian Jerusalem' due to its large number of churches.
 Nestled on the shores of a large lake which is renowned for the clarity of its water.
-Discover highlights of Ohrid, The church of St. Sofia (11th century), the most eminent mediaeval monument in Macedonia with magnificent Byzantine fresco paintings and St. Clement Church with its icon of Annunciation.
+Our local tour guide will help us discover highlights of Ohrid, The church of St. Sofia (11th century), the most eminent mediaeval monument in Macedonia with magnificent Byzantine fresco paintings and St. Clement Church with its icon of Annunciation.

 Today we set off towards Thessaloniki, famous for its UNESCO listed Paleochristian and Byzantine Monuments and the foreshore lined with cafes, cocktail lounges, bars and restaurants.

 We will stop off for a break in Bitola, maybe grab a bite to eat at one of the cafes Sirok Sokak Street or Magnolia Square.
 An optional tour of Bitola is also available.